Classical Petermann Factor as a Measure of Quantum Squeezing in Photonic Time Crystals

-The central message of this work is that a classical nonorthogonality metric can be read as a quantitative quantum resource; PTCs provide a direct demonstration of this link.
+The central message of this work is that a classical nonorthogonality can be read as a quantitative quantum resource; PTCs provide a direct demonstration of this link.
 Because the classical field evolution and the quantum BdG dynamics are governed by formally equivalent Floquet monodromy matrices, $K_k$ fixes the Bogoliubov mixing in stable bands, while in momentum gaps $K_k$ and the Floquet growth rate $\kappa_k$ jointly control the time-dependent photon generation.
-Since $K_k$ (and $\kappa_k$ in gaps) can be inferred from classical measurements, for example decay-rate enhancement or kDOS reshaping~\cite{5v2w-yg7v,lee2025spontaneousemissionlasingphotonic}, the corresponding squeezing and photon yield follow from the algebraic relations derived here.
+Since $K_k$ and $\kappa_k$ are fixed by the one-period monodromy~\cite{SM}, the corresponding squeezing and photon yield follow from the algebraic relations derived here; the corresponding Floquet-mode nonorthogonality also governs classical signatures such as decay-rate enhancement and kDOS reshaping~\cite{5v2w-yg7v,lee2025spontaneousemissionlasingphotonic}.
 More broadly, this identifies biorthogonal mode geometry as a practical design knob for parametric quantum noise in a variety of quadratic bosonic platforms admitting an effective two-mode $SU(1,1)$ BdG reduction~\cite{A1_PhysRevLett.103.147003,A2_Wilson2011,Murch2013,Hudelist2014}.
 In short, biorthogonality is not a nuisance here; it is the resource that sets the quantum noise and the resulting squeezing and photon yield.